 Her next book, Infectious Rhythm: Metaphors of Contagion and the Spread of African Culture, took a wider perspective, both geo-politically and in terms of the forms of cultural expression, but was asking some similar questions regarding the ways in which performance allows for political counter-narratives.
 As with her first book, she employed both passages of lyricism and personal narrative to push her critique forward.

-These experiments in performative writing – that is, writing that doesn’t merely describe or analyze performance, but enacts it – came to the fore with the publication of her ficto-critical novels, The Correspondence Artist and I’m Trying to Reach You, both of which tell “stories” of performing artists, but also enact a kind of meta-performance on the art they analyze.
-Both were accompanied by ancillary performances created by Browning and posted online.
+These experiments in performative writing – that is, writing that doesn’t merely describe or analyze performance, but enacts it – came to the fore with the publication of her ficto-critical novels, The Correspondence Artist, I’m Trying to Reach You, and The Gift (or, Techniques of the Body), all of which tell “stories” of performing artists, but also enact a kind of meta-performance on the art they analyze.
+All three were accompanied by ancillary performances created by Browning and posted online.
 In her teaching, she encourages students to experiment not only with ethnographic and ficto-critical approaches, but also with creating their own intermedia performances in relation to their scholarship.